sufiyan-ai/sufiyan-ai/README.md

 # 💫 About Me:
 I’m an AI Engineer skilled in creating AI solutions from start to finish using AWS SageMaker.
 I know Python, Machine Learning, Deep Learning, and SQL well.
 I also have good knowledge of AWS SageMaker’s tools and services.
 My focus is on using Generative AI and Large Language Models.
-I. I’m dedicated to building AI systems that are strong, can scale, and add real value to businesses.
+I’m dedicated to building AI systems that are strong, can scale, and add real value to businesses.

 ## 🌐 Socials: